CrisDxyz/PassWordsmith/README.md

 1. Double click system_logs.txt
 2. Scroll down to retrieve any password used in the past

-*Note: By the nature of this software there's a high chance you forget what each password was used in,* *you can edit the database to your liking to get a reminder, like "QA!Z$Vb1QQ24uRW - Forkhub.com"*
+*Note: By the nature of this software there's a chance you forget what each password was used in when time goes by, so* *you can create a password related to the account using prefix/suffix, like "@SpoonC#m4w?aWejFHvb" for your Forkhub account, using @Spoon and Hvb*
+*or directly edit the database to your liking to get a reminder, like "QA!Z$Vb1QQ24uRW - Forkhub.com"*

 ## Demo Examples